July Lawn & Garden Tips

 - Water Wisely.
 During dry weather, continue to keep the garden adequately watered.
 Remember, a weekly deep, thorough soaking is more beneficial than a daily light sprinkling.
 Water between 6-10am to avoid evaporation.

-- Thank you very mulch.
+- Mulch, Mulch, Mulch.
 Conserve water, relieve plant stress and control weeds by applying a 2-inch thick layer of mulch.

-- Now is the perfect time to plant all tropicals.
+- A Tropical Oasis.
+Now is the perfect time to plant all tropicals including mandevilla, hibiscus and bougainvillea.
 Water well and they’ll thrive in the heat.

-- Come and get it!
-Feed perennials and annuals to keep them blooming.
+- Feeding Time!
+The dog days of summer can make your palnts dog-tired.
+Energize your perennials and annuals to keep them blooming.
 E.B.
 Stone Rose and Flower Food is organic, so you won’t need to worry about burning in the heat.

 In the House

 - Bring in Blooms.
 Don’t be afraid to cut blooms from your garden to make fresh, fragrant flower arrangements.
 Some favorites include dahlias, zinnias, cone flowers, hydrangeas and more.

 - Water While You're Away.
 Add Soil Moist to pots.
 The granules absorb water and release it as needed.